mikeysolis/scripture-api-docs/source/includes/_books.md

 Type | Description
 ---- | -----------
-volumes | The volume associated with the book chapters | The chapters associated with the book
+volume | The volume associated with the book chapters | The chapters associated with the book

 `/api/v1/books/<ID>?include=volume,chapters` includes both relationships data directly onto the book resource.